riscv-europe/summit-website/site.src/pages/sponsoring.md

 Sponsorships will be taken on a first-come, first-served basis.
 Priority is based on when signed sponsor contract is received by sponsor manager at RISC-V International.

+**Sponsorships will open at 3PM CET on 27th February.**

-Sponsorship registrations open soon, please contact Tiffany Sparks for more details by clicking the button below
+Please contact Tiffany Sparks for more details by clicking the button below

 <div style="text-align: center">
 <button class="sponsor-button" onclick="location.href='mailto:tiffany@riscv.org';">Find out more</button>